 Research at LCF thrives within the College's unique specialist and transdisciplinary environment and is supported and resourced by dedicated research facilities such as the cosmetic science and digital laboratories, Fashion Space Gallery (FSG), world-class library and archive.

-As one of six UAL colleges, LCF contributed to the Research Excellence Framework (REF 2014), where UAL’s research was assessed as being 83% World Leading and international, is ranked a top five research university in its broader peer group in the UK and first in the Power ranking for Art and Design: History, Practice and Theory.
+As one of six UAL colleges, LCF contributed to the Research Excellence Framework (REF 2014), where UAL’s research was assessed as being 83% World Leading and international, is first in the Power ranking for Art and Design: History, Practice and Theory.
 LCF research feeds directly into the University of the Arts London Research Strategy.

 Dr Jane Harris is the Associate Dean of Research at London College of Fashion.

 2018 marks the tenth anniversary of the Centre for Sustainable Fashion at London College of Fashion, with style and sustainability taking centre stage over the coming year with celebratory events and activities taking place to showcase the work of CSF and the positive steps made by industry towards a more sustainable future